IntelRealSense/librealsense/examples/pose-apriltag/readme.md

 ## Dependency

-This sample requires the [Apriltag library](https://github.com/AprilRobotics/apriltag) installed in either at default location by the library or path specified in cmake variable `CMAKE_PREFIX_PATH`.
+This sample requires the [Apriltag library 3.1.1](https://github.com/AprilRobotics/apriltag/tree/3.1.1)  installed in either at default location by the library or path specified in cmake variable `CMAKE_PREFIX_PATH`.

 ## Expected Output